layer5io/layer5/CONTRIBUTING.md

 1. Analyze page load metrics of mobile version in lighthouse report (see status of GitHub workflow on your open PR).
 2. While creating a new page make sure to use Gatsby Head API for SEO.
-3. Prefer using `loading="eager"` for Hero images to improve LCP and FCP.
+3. Prefer using `loading="eager"` for Hero images to improve LCP(Largest Contentful Paint) and FCP(First Contentful Paint).
 4. Optimise page by deferring loading of third party scripts.
 You can use [off-main-thread](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-script/#off-main-thread-strategy-experimental)  in Script API.
 5. Prefer Code Splitting using [loadable](https://github.com/gregberge/loadable-components) to lazy load heavy components which are not in the viewport.

+Note:- You can also refer to [Improving Site Performance](https://www.gatsbyjs.com/docs/how-to/performance/improving-site-performance/), [web.dev](https://web.dev/vitals/).

 ## Updating/Creating a Community Member Profile